IndexReloaded is a page optimizer for WordPress.

 On the one hand, the HTML is first standardized to ensure correct processing:

-Single quotes in <link> or <style>-tags are replaced by double quotes.
+Single quotation marks in <link> or <style>-tags are replaced by double quotation marks.

 References to files on the server that contain the https address of the server are shortened.

-In <img>-tags it is made sure that an alt attribute is present.
+In <img>-tags, it is ensured that an alt attribute is present.

 When processing the CSS and JS, inline elements and links to CSS and JS files are removed and new links to the generated files are added.